bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

 ### RxJS

 You do not have to understand RxJS to use @wonderlandlabs/can-di-land.
-However there are references to subscription that you may better understand after reviewing (Subject)[https://rxjs.dev/guide/subject] in the RxJS docs.
+However, there are references to subscription that you may better understand after reviewing (Subject)[https://rxjs.dev/guide/subject] in the RxJS docs.
 (BehaviorSubject)[https://rxjs.dev/api/index/class/BehaviorSubject] are also used and referenced.

 ## Resource types and configuration